 I’m employed by the University of Leeds to teach and research philosophy.
 I work in a cluster of areas: quite a bit in Metaphysics, and the Philosophy of Logic and Language, and in some areas of Epistemology and Philosophy of Mind.

-I’ve supervised or co-supervised PhD theses on ontological commitment; the epistemology of mathematics; the semantics of definite descriptions; the metaphysical commitments of logic; and constructivism in mathematics.
+I’ve supervised or co-supervised PhD theses on the individuation of options; truth pluralism; words as artefacts; mereology; ontological commitment; the epistemology of mathematics; the semantics of definite descriptions; the metaphysical commitments of logic; and constructivism in mathematics.
 I’m happy to supervise students in any of my areas of research interest.
-In 2012-13 I will be teaching an advanced class in the philosophy of logic and mathematics.

-- The nature of representation. (supported by the European Research Council)
+- Group Thinking. (supported by the European Research Council)